What are stretch marks?

 How many treatment sessions might be needed?

-The number of sessions depends on factors such as skin type, the age of the stretch marks, and the treatment chosen.
-Your practitioner will recommend a plan after assessment.
+The number of sessions varies depending on factors such as skin type, the age and depth of stretch marks, and individual response.
+A personalised treatment plan is discussed during consultation following assessment.

 Who is suitable for stretch mark treatments?

-Most people with stretch marks may be suitable for treatment, but suitability depends on medical history, skin type, and other individual factors.
-A consultation is required to confirm if treatment is appropriate.
+Suitability depends on individual factors including medical history, skin type, and personal circumstances.
+A consultation is required to determine whether treatment is appropriate.

 Are there risks or side effects?

-All medical and aesthetic procedures carry some risk.
-Side effects may include temporary redness, swelling, changes in pigmentation, or skin sensitivity.
-These will be discussed before any treatment.
+All medical and cosmetic procedures carry some degree of risk.
+Possible side effects may include temporary redness, swelling, skin sensitivity, or changes in pigmentation.
+These will be discussed in detail prior to any treatment.

 Which areas of the body can be treated?

-Stretch marks commonly appear on the abdomen, thighs, hips, breasts, and arms.
-Treatment options can be tailored depending on the location.
+Stretch marks commonly occur on areas such as the abdomen, thighs, hips, buttocks, breasts, and arms.
+Treatment planning may be tailored based on the area involved and individual skin characteristics.